JRJurman/define-prototype/README.md

 <dl>
   <dt><code>&lt;define&gt;</code></dt>
-  <dd>A new element, which indicates to the browser that an HTML element should be defined to be used elsewhere in the document.
+  <dd>A new element, which indicates to the browser that a new custom element should be defined to be used elsewhere in the document.
 It has two parameters, <code>name</code> and <code>extends</code>.
-For the purposes of the demo, this is a hyphenated web-component.</dd>
+It should be excluded from the list of elements that can be valid shadow hosts, but is expected to have a child node that is a template with declarative shadow DOM properties (the template content will in this case be put in a document fragment).</dd>

   <dt><code>name</code></dt>
-  <dd>An attribute which describes the tag name used to create instances of this element.
+  <dd>The tag name this new component will be associated with in the custom elements registry.
 This attribute is required and has no default value.</dd>

   <dt><code>extends</code></dt>
   <dd>An attribute which references another custom element to extend off of.
-When not provided, the newly defined element extends the HTMLElement class.</dd>
+When not provided, the newly defined element extends the <code>HTMLElement</code> class.</dd>
 </dl>

 ### Example